Todd75/reading-notes/401/401datastructures.md

 4 Important Rules about Big O:

-- if you have two different steps in algorithm, you add up those steps
+- If you have different steps in algorithm, you add up those steps
-- drop constants
+- Drop constants
-- if different inputs, use different variables to represent them
+- If different inputs, use different variables to represent them
-- drop non-dominant terms
+- Drop non-dominant terms

 ## Questions